Elozi/JS-Fundamentals/README.md

 About JS-FUNDAMENTALS
-This repo contains projects from Javacript fundamentals to test us about our knowledge about Javascript and alsobuild muscle memory
+This repo contains projects from ALX to test our understanding on Javascript Fundamentals and also build muscle memory